Ringaskiddy: Incinerator proposal

 An application to build a domestic waste incinerator in Ringaskiddy was rejected by An Bord Pleanála in 2011.
 The incinerator's proposed owners, Indaver Ireland, said the facility would relieve pressure on landfill, while locals and environmentalists feared the incinerator would impact on public health and the environment in the area.
 Indaver Ireland said that they had not abandoned their plans, and in 2018 were granted planning permission for the plant.
 However, this decision was subject to a legal challenge and, as of 2021, the High Court was due to rule on whether An Bord Pleanála could reconsider its permission decision, or if the entire planning process had to be restarted.

 Amenities

 Amenities in Ringaskiddy, and nearby Shanbally, include a church, primary school, shop, preschool and community centre.
 The local Gaelic Athletic Association club is Shanbally GAA.
-Ringaskiddy also has a café (Perry Street Café) and bar/restaurant (the Ferry Boat Inn).
+Ringaskiddy also has a bar/restaurant (the Ferry Boat Inn).

-The National Maritime College of Ireland was officially opened in Ringaskiddy in 2006, and has drawn a student population to the village.
+The National Maritime College of Ireland was officially opened in Ringaskiddy in 2006 and has drawn a student population to the village.
 The college provides the only training in Ireland of Merchant Navy personnel, and the Irish Naval Service also carry out their non-military training there.
 The Irish Naval Service base at Haulbowline is 3 kilometres (2 miles) from Ringaskiddy on the L2545 local road.